 Review optional offers before downloading)

-ACT-SO is a youth program of the NAACP that is "designed to recruit, stimulate, improve and encourage high academic and cultural achievement among African American high school students."
+The NAACP's Afro-Academic, Cultural, Technological and Scientific Olympics is a yearlong achievement program designed to recruit, stimulate, and encourage high academic and cultural achievement among African-American high school students.

 ACT-SO includes 29 competitions in STEM, humanities, business, and performing, visual and culinary arts.
 Almost 300,000 young people have participated in the program since its inception.